 On August 1, HCN, NUHW and UCSF Professor James G. Kahn launch the "Healthcare Savings Calculator."
 It is an online tool that shows someone who answers a few questions how much they would save each year under a Medicare for All system in California.
 (The calculator uses figures released by Governor Newsom's Healthy California for All Commission.)
-The questions are:
+The first question is: Do you have Medicare [Yes or No].
+Subsequent questions will vary depending on the answer to the first question.